asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Simple-Media-Manipulation.md

 JavaScript (Node.js)
 --------------------

-This example will use a very similar structure as the `[channel-state.js](https://wiki.asterisk.org/wiki/display/%7Emjordan/Draft%3A+ARI+Channels%3A+Channel+State#Draft:ARIChannels:ChannelState-channel-state.js)` example.
 Instead of performing a `ring` operation in our `StasisStart` handler, we'll instead initiate a playback using the `play` operation on the channel.
 Note that our URI uses the `tone` scheme, which supports an optional `tonezone` parameter.
 We specify our `tonezone` as `fr`, so that we get an elegant French ringing tone.
 Much like the `channel-state.js` example, we then use a JavaScript timeout to schedule a callback that will answer the channel.

 ```
 truejs21var playback = client.Playback();